-Other Places In Milan to explore
+Other Places In Milan to Explore

 As you walk around Milan (the city where Leonardo da Vinci stayed the longest) you can see the 1872 marble & granite statue Monument to Leonardo da Vinci the legendary Italian artist & Inventor with four disciples in Piazza della Scala, Church of the Holy Sepulchre that Leonardo was struck by the unusual configuration, produced several sketches detailing the layout of the church and the crypt.
 There is also a smaller exhibition at Museo Nazionale della Scienza e Tecnologia "Leonardo da Vinci".
-The largest science and technology museum in Italy dedicated to Leonardo da Vinci.
+The largest science and technology museum in Italy is dedicated to Leonardo da Vinci.

 You can view the Leonardo 500 complete program taking place from now until January 2020.

 There are many celebrations taking place not only in Milan but around Italy and the world.
 If you are visiting or live in the U.K you might be interested in seeing -